ansible/awx/docs/credentials/credential_plugins.md

 AWX supports retrieving secret values from HashiCorp Vault KV (https://www.vaultproject.io/api/secret/kv/)

-The following example illustrates how to configure a Machine credential to pull its password from an HashiCorp Vault:
+The following example illustrates how to configure a Machine Credential to pull its password from a HashiCorp Vault:

-1. Look up the ID of the Machine and HashiCorp Vault Secret Lookup credential types (in this example, `1` and `15`):
+1. Look up the ID of the Machine and HashiCorp Vault Secret Lookup Credential types (in this example, `1` and `15`):

 ```shell